 If a brand thinks so little of your intelligence that they push bad graphs on you, I would recommend finding another source.

-You will probably see a lot of these on social media, in news articles and on network TV.
+You probably saw a lot of these on social media, in news articles and on network TV.

-Some of these are going to be intentionally misleading to shift the blame around, but others are misleading because the creator doesn’t know how to visualize data correctly.
+Some of these were intentionally misleading to shift the blame around, but others are misleading because the creator doesn’t know how to visualize data correctly.

-So let’s take a look at some of the most recent examples of those bad graphs, and see if we can fix a few of them with Venngage.
+So let’s take a look at some of those bad graphs, and see if we can fix a few of them with Venngage.

 Related: Bad Infographics: The Worst Infographics of 2020 (With Lessons for 2021)